lbirkert/portcontrol/README.md

 | |  | (_) | |  | |_| |___| (_) | | | | |_| | | (_) | |
 |_|   \___/|_|   \__|\_____\___/|_| |_|\__|_|  \___/|_|

-Web dashboard made for the ESP32 Development board to test circuits.
+Webinterface made for the ESP32 Development board to test circuits.
 ```

 <br>